‘Clear the Capitol,’ Pence pleaded, timeline of riot shows

 By this point it had already been two hours since the mob overwhelmed Capitol Police unprepared for an insurrection.
 Rioters broke into the building, seized the Senate and paraded to the House.
 In their path, they left destruction and debris.
 Dozens of officers were wounded, some gravely.

 Just three days earlier, government leaders had talked about the use of the National Guard.
 On the afternoon of Jan.
-3, as lawmakers were sworn in for the new session of Congress, Miller and Milley gathered with Cabinet members to discuss the upcoming election certification.
-They also met with Trump.
+3, as lawmakers were sworn in for the new session of Congress, Miller and Milley gathered with Cabinet members to discuss Jan.
+6. They also met with Trump.

 In that meeting at the White House, Trump approved the activation of the D.C.
 National Guard and also told the acting defense secretary to take whatever action needed as events unfolded, according to the information obtained by the AP.